andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 This sounds like a bit of a leap, but it's far simpler once you see it.

 Firstly however, why can we do this?
-The answer is that we already know they are related simply because of how progressions work - each subsequent term derives from the one before it.
-(N.b. they are part of the same progression, the question relies upon it.)
+The answer is that we already know they are related simply because of how progressions work - each subsequent term derives from the one before it.{% sidenote 'sn-id-whatever' "N.b. they are part of the same progression, the question relies upon it." %}

 Before we get to it, we need one more piece of info - the knowledge of the order in which these terms appear in our as-yet-unknown progression.
 It's a safe bet to start with their being in ascending order, but remember Section 42, [back in Chunk 21](https://andrewharmellaw.github.io/2017/03/21/gelfands-algebra-chunk-21-geometric-progressions)?
 There we found that sometimes in geometric progressions we can flip and flop from positive to negative and back to positive again.
 Don't worry about that for now - Gelfand will come back to it later.
 Luckily we know that our terms are all positive, and so we are pretty safe in dealing with them in the order $2 \rightarrow 3 \rightarrow 5$.